-Additionally, hermeneutic analysis was used in this study.
-Patterson and Williams (2002) define hermeneutics as "a taxonomy of interpretive approaches to science" rather than "a single, completely unified scientific philosophy."
+Aside from content analysis, hermeneutic analysis was used in this study.
 According to Gerbaudo (2016), hermeneutics traditions are techniques for analysing various traditional texts, including novels, films, political speeches, and news stories.
-Additionally, the author argued that hermeneutics is a framework of deep meaning and subjective worldviews centred on a specific book of ancient scripture.
+The author argued that hermeneutics is a framework of deep meaning and subjective worldviews centred on a specific book of ancient scripture.
 According to the statement, hermeneutic analysis is the process of interpreting and translating a classic manuscript.
 The importance of this strategy is to understand the core Islamic scripture and a few specific Arabic words by consulting many original Islamic jurisprudence works.

-Additionally, the researcher employed another technique to facilitate data analysis.
-The researcher uses computer-assisted qualitative data analysis (CAQDAS) or qualitative data analysis software such as NVivo 12 to conduct the study (Miles, Huberman & Saldana, 2014).
-This software aims to code data and visualise it in a diagrammatic format.
-Given that most of the researcher's critical data is gathered during an interview session, it is appropriate to code and analyse it using NVivo 12.
-Thus, a diagrammatic representation of the analysed data will make it more appealing.
+The researchers also employed computer-assisted qualitative data analysis (CAQDAS) or qualitative data analysis software such as NVivo 12 to conduct the analysis (Miles, Huberman and Saldana 2014).
+This software codes data and visualises it in a diagrammatic format.
+Given that most of the researcher's critical data are gathered during an interview session, it is appropriate to code and analyse them using NVivo 12.
+Thus, a diagrammatic representation of the analysed data would make it more appealing.